-Differential susceptibility to environmental influences summarizes the observations that some individuals are disproportionately more susceptible to both negative and positive environmental conditions.
-It explains why people react different to apparently same environment1.
+Differential susceptibility to environmental influence summarizes the observations that some individuals are disproportionately more susceptible to both negative and positive environmental conditions.
+It explains why people react differently to apparently same environment1.

 Individuals with heightened susceptibility are more plastic or malleable.
 They are more sensitive to both adverse and beneficial experiences.
-This enhanced sensitivity to environmental influences can result in enduring developmental changes2.
+This enhanced sensitivity to environmental influences can result in enduring developmental changes3.

 Susceptibility to environmental influences is rooted in the biology of the nervous system.
-But besides neurobiology, experiences during the early years also play a role in determining individual differences in susceptibility3.
+But besides neurobiology, experiences during the early years also play a role in determining individual differences in susceptibility4.

 Diathesis Stress Model vs Differential Susceptibility Hypothesis

-The Differential Susceptibility Hypothesis differs from the Dual-Risk Model in how some susceptible individuals are not just more vulnerable to negative conditions, but they are more plastic to both positive and negative environments.
+The Differential Susceptibility Hypothesis differs from the Diathesis Stress Model in how susceptible individuals are not just more vulnerable to negative conditions but they are more plastic to both positive and negative environment.

-In DSH, sensitive people are more susceptible to both positive and negative conditions, for better and for worse.
-Hence, the susceptible characteristics are not liabilities, but plasticity traits.
+According to Differential Susceptibility Hypothesis, some individuals are more susceptible to both positive and negative conditions, for better and for worse.
+Hence, the susceptible characteristics are not liabilities, but plasticity traits7.
 Given a supportive and enriching environment, these people can reap the most benefit.